 The voter can only choose one of the proposed choices.

 → If you want to allow zero or multiple choices with check boxes

 Please give a list of emails (one for each line or in comma separated form or else).

 The voter will receive an email containing a unique personal vote ticket and two links to vote and to display the results of the vote.
 Naturally a voter can only vote once.
-All the links with email address are erased from the vote machine memory after use, hence the anonymity.
+All the links with email address are erased from the vote machine memory at first use, hence the anonymity.

 You may define weights for the voters by indicating a weight after each email address.
 Do not worry about the format, simply put a weight number (integer or floating point value) after the email.
 The weights will be extracted whether they are alone or in parenthesis or brackets or else.